K3CAN/Misc/Baytech-RPC2/readme.md

 # This is probably the project I'm the proudest of at the moment.

-I was given a Baytech RPC-2 for free, and I wanted to put it to use in my homelab.
+I was given a Baytech RPC-2 (managed, rack-mounted PDU) for free, and I wanted to put it to use in my homelab.
 The problem was that the RPC-2 was made back in Y2K and integrating it into my lab was going to be a little tricky.

 ## Hardware